Different Types of Worms Your Dog Can Get

 Your dog may become infected with any of a wide spectrum of worms.
 Some invade the intestines and others may be only a fungus.

-In the following, you can find some brief information on many of the most common Types of Worms that may infest you dog and make the canine ill.
+In the following, you can find some brief information on many of the most common types of worms that may infest you dog and make the canine ill.

-- When a Flea is ingested by your dog, the flea is digested and a Tape Worm is released into the small intestines of the canine.
+- When a flea is ingested by your dog, the flea is digested and a tape worm is released into the small intestines of the canine.
 These tapeworms feed on the nutrients that the dog ingests; therefore, taking away the nutrition from your pet.
 Only dogs that have eaten fleas that are infected will contract this type of worm.
 This worm reproduces rapidly and often grows to be up to fifteen feet in length.

 - Hookworms invade the small intestines of the dog as well.
 They enter the body of the dog through the skin and go into the lungs.
 The dog eventually coughs these up and swallows them.
 They feed on the blood of the dog, eventually causing anemia and death.

 health and appearance of your dog is affected by this worm.
-Ringworms cause itching that is often mistaken for fleas or just digging.
+Ringworm causes itching that is often mistaken for fleas or just digging.
 You can